 \section{Abstract}

 Besides striving to assemble more and more qubits in a single monolithic quantum device, taking a modular design strategy may mitigate numerous engineering challenges for achieving large-scalable quantum processors with superconducting qubits.
 Nevertheless, a major challenge in the modular quantum device is how to realize high-fidelity entanglement operations on qubits housed in different modules while preserving the desired isolation between modules.
-In this brief note, we propose a conceptual design of a modular quantum device, where nearby modules are spatially separated by centimeters.
+In this work, we propose a conceptual design of a modular quantum device, where nearby modules are spatially separated by centimeters.
 In principle, each module can contain tens of superconducting qubits, and can be separately fabricated, characterized, packaged, and replaced.
-By introducing a bridge module between nearby qubit modules and taking coupling scheme utilizing tunable bus (a simple extension of the coupling scheme recently proposed in arXiv:2110.12570), tunable coupling of qubits that are housed in nearby qubit modules, could be realized.
+By introducing a bridge module between nearby qubit modules and taking the coupling scheme utilizing a tunable bus, tunable coupling of qubits that are housed in nearby qubit modules, could be realized.
 Given physically reasonable assumptions, we expect that sub-100-ns two-qubit gates for qubits housed in nearby modules which are spatially separated by more than two centimeters could be obtained.
-The inter-module gate operations are promising to be implemented with gate performance comparable with that of intra-module gate operations.
-The aim of this brief note is to show the possibility of solving challenges towards large-scale quantum devices, and to encourage further research in incorporating long-range inter-qubit coupling into scalable quantum information processing with superconducting qubits.
+In this way, the inter-module gate operations are promising to be implemented with gate performance comparable with that of intra-module gate operations.
+Moreover, with help of through-silicon vias technologies, this long-range coupling scheme may also allow one to implement inter-module couplers in a multi-chip stacked processor.
+Thus, the tunable longer-range coupling scheme and the proposed modular architecture may provide a promising foundation for solving challenges toward large-scale quantum information processing with superconducting qubits.